forikal-uk/xml-authoring-library/README.md

 ### Console logger

-A [PSR-3](https://github.com/php-fig/log) logger which writes messages to a Symfony console output.
+A [PSR-3](https://github.com/php-fig/log) compatible logger which writes messages to a Symfony console output.
 In contrast to the [built-in Synfony Console logger](https://symfony.com/doc/3.4/components/console/logger.html), this doesn't print log level labels and is customizable (we can edit the source code).

 Usage example: